 Canada beats Russia 4-2 to reach final of ice hockey worlds

-Mark Scheifele began Canada's revival on a power play, Nate MacKinnon equalized with less than four minutes remaining, Ryan O'Reilly scored the game-winner a minute later, and Sean Couturier made sure with an empty net goal.
+Nate MacKinnon led the Canadian revival, setting up Mark Scheifele on a power play, then equalizing with his sixth goal of the tournament.
+Ryan O'Reilly scored the game-winner in a goalmouth scramble with only 3:02 remaining.
+Sean Couturier made sure with an empty net goal.

 Goals in the second period from Yevgeni Kuznetsov and Nikita Gusev put the Russians in a commanding position, but Artyom Zub was penalized for slashing at the end of the period, and Canada pounced.

 Canada had 19 shots compared to Russia's five in the final period, taking their game total to 38, though they were grateful, too, to Calvin Pickard for some good stops in the first two periods.
 The Canadian goaltender made 26 saves altogether.

 ''Our backs were against the wall going into the third period, and we just regrouped and came out and played our game,'' Pickard said.